Posted on Friday, July 1st, 2022 at 6:48 pm

 Contact a Long Term Disability Insurance Lawyer Today

-If you’re applying for long term disability benefits or need help with an appeal, the long term disability attorneys of Abell and Capitan Law are ready to fight for you.
+If you’re applying for long term disability benefits or need help with an appeal, the long term disability attorneys of Capitan Law are ready to fight for you.
 No matter where you are in the US, you can seek the answers you need in a free initial consultation with our attorneys.
 Don’t hesitate to call us today at (267) 419-7888 and put us to work for you.